Online Program Course Curriculum & Schedule

 Students interested in participating in the ONLINE summer program must first be admitted through our application process.
 Please follow the steps as outlined on how to apply.

-The deadline to apply is April 26th.
-Students accepted into our program will choose their desired session date(s) and courses during the open enrollment period (April 15 – May 7th).
+Students accepted into our program will choose their desired session date(s) and courses during the enrollment dates corresponding to each application period.

-There are 15 teaching days per course, 5 times per week (Monday-Friday) and two testing days on Saturdays
+There are 15 teaching days per session, 5 times per week (Monday-Friday) and two testing days on Saturdays

 Download or print the course schedule.